Why should I want to be in Leadership Montgomery’s Torchbearer Class?

 What are some things about the application process I need to know?
 Application to the Torchbearers Program does not guarantee selection.
 Class sizes are limited to 40 participants.
 Applications are confidential, but Leadership Montgomery reserves the right to use information submitted for printed materials should you be selected for the class.
 To ensure those selected reflect the diversity of the community, applicants will be asked to specify their profession, gender, race and/or ethnicity.
 Any applicant not selected for the upcoming class will automatically be considered for the next class without have to make reapplication.

 If accepted into the program, the applicant is responsible for a $300.00 non-refundable deposit payment towards the total $1675.00 Tuition fee by FEBRUARY 24, 2023.
 The remaining balance of $1,375.00 is due by March 31, 2023.
 The applicant is expected to procure payment either independently, by his/her employer or sponsor.
-Tuition covers the program costs, transportation, lodging, printed materials, staff time and most food.
+Tuition covers the program costs, transportation, lodging, printed materials, staff time and food.
 However, special payment plans can be arranged by the program manager in special circumstances.
 By March 31, 2023, class members tuition must be paid in full, or a special payment plan, with or without tuition assistance must be set up with the Program Manager; or the class member may not be able to attend the Retreat in April.
 Tuition is non-refundable, in whole or in part, in the event the applicant fails to complete the program due to non-attendance or for other reasons.
 Tuition is subject to change.

 When are the classes?
 To give you an idea of the program’s calendar please take a look at the 2023 class day schedule: